 Dottie's Garden is a memorial garden funded by Mr. Barnett, Dottie's husband.
 The area is designed to educate visitors of the beauty of xeriscaping with native plants.
 The garden is also "water wise" as most plants in this environment take less water.
 The area is being reclaimed, maintained and re-designed to once again bring back the health of this unique garden spot.
-It will be exciting to see the changes sprout to action including the new "Plant Selects".
+It will be exciting to see the changes sprout to action including the 2017 "Plant Select"specimens and 2018 additions.

 The leaves of this Central Asian native are aromatic when crushed.
 Most plants reach between 3-5 feet tall.
 Considered hardy in zones 5-9, it struggles where the summers are hot and humid.
 While most plants sold are listed as P. atriplicifolia, many are hybrids that are more properly named P. x hybrida.
 Regardless of their botanical name, they are a great choice for a water-wise garden.
 The Russian Sage was introduced to the Billings area by the gardens at the zoo and became very popular.

 Most yarrows grow 2 to 4 feet tall, although low-growing varieties are also available.
 The plants are remarkably durable, tolerating dry spells and low soil fertility where other perennials would fade.
 Yarrows bloom from midsummer into fall; flower colors include red, pink, salmon, yellow, and white.
 Yarrow are versatile and look equally at home in a perennial border, sunny rock garden, or wildflower meadow.
 Powdery mildew disease may be a problem in humid areas.
 It can be found throughout the Billings area.